 - And don’t forget your toiletries, tech and first aid kit too!

-– Staying warm with two hoods in Japan
+– Staying warm with two hoods in northern Japan

 Being cold on a trip can ruin it.
 I don’t want you to look back on a trip and just remember how cold you were rather than the amazing times you had.
 Often, when we can’t remember what exactly we did, we can still remember how the place made us feel.

 New York is kinda tainted for me thanks to me going after a Caribbean cruise and being totally under prepared for the baltic temperatures.
 My winter packing list definitely needed work on that trip.

 I was FREEZING.